Paramedics found guilty in death of Elijah McClain, who they injected with an overdose of ketamine

 Colorado now tells paramedics not to give ketamine to people suspected of having the controversial condition known as excited delirium, which has symptoms including increased strength and has been associated with racial bias against Black men.

-“We were taught that is a safe drug and it will not kill them,” he testified.
+“We were taught that is a safe drug and it will not kill them,” Cichuniec testified.

 Local authorities in 2019 decided against criminal charges because the coroner’s office could not determine exactly how McClain, a massage therapist, died.
 Colorado Gov. Jared Polis ordered state Attorney General Phil Weiser’s office to take another look at the case in 2020 and a grand jury indicted the officers and paramedics in 2021.